majapljeka/Programming-notes/CSharp/Part 26,27 - Encapsulation - Why Properties.md

 **Marking the class fields public and exposing to the external world, as you will not have over what gets assigned and returned.
 Never exposed publicly variable values.**

+Why do we need properties in C#?
+Short answer: Encapsulation

+Long answer: Properties are very versatile.
+They allow you to choose how you want to expose your data to outside objects.

 ```
 public class Student
 {